 LGB youth are almost five times as likely to have attempted suicide compared to heterosexual youth.

 The workshop was to take place in a large barn-type building with a recording studio in suburban Melbourne.
 I didn’t have a car at the time so I made my way there by public transport, running over my notes on the train journey.
-I’d worked with children only once before, when I was directing a production of Lionel Bart’s musical “Oliver” on the Gold Coast.
-On that production I found the kids refreshing change from the adult actors.
-The production had several child minders, who took care of the kids when they weren’t in rehearsals, whisking them off to another part of the building once I’d finished directing the scene they were performing in.
+I’d worked with children only once before when I was directing a production of Lionel Bart’s musical “Oliver” on the Gold Coast.
+In that production, I found the kids refreshing change from the adult actors.
+The production had several childminders, who took care of the kids when they weren’t in rehearsals, whisking them off to another part of the building once I’d finished directing the scene they were performing in.

 Suicide is the 2nd leading cause of death among young people ages 10 to 24.

-The LGBTQ kids in the workshop were disadvantaged in someway, I assumed they possibly had issues at home or in school.
+The LGBTQ kids in the workshop were disadvantaged in some way, I assumed they possibly had issues at home or in school.
 What really amazed me about these young teenagers was the strength of their creative voices.
-I found their creativity awe inspiring, and by god were they sharp.
-Now I consider my creative voice a well oiled machine after decades of gigging around the country, but their raw talent blew my mind.
-Their personal stories where poetic, well crafted and written with crystal clear intention.
+I found their creativity awe-inspiring, and by god were they sharp.
+Now I consider my creative voice a well-oiled machine after decades of gigging around the country, but their raw talent blew my mind.
+Their personal stories were poetic, well crafted and written with crystal clear intention.
 And they committed wholeheartedly to acting them out when it came time to film their videos for YouTube.

-Each episode of LGBT victimization, such as physical or verbal harassment or abuse, increases the likelihood of self-harming behavior by 2.5 times on average.
+Each episode of LGBT victimization, such as physical or verbal harassment or abuse, increases the likelihood of self-harming behaviour by 2.5 times on average.

-After Melbourne’s 4th lockdown due to COVID-19, Australia got its first purpose built pride centre.
+Australia got its first purpose-built pride centre after Melbourne’s 4th lockdown due to COVID-19.
 The $25 million Victorian Pride Centre was officially opened on the 11th of July, 2021.

-About the author – Noel Anderson recently directed a production of his play ‘Billy Loves Cha Cha Forever’ for the Midsumma Festival 2021, and is currently working on his feature film script Sammy & Dave.
+About the author – Noel Anderson recently directed a production of his play ‘Billy Loves Cha Cha Forever’ for the Midsumma Festival 2021 and is currently working on his feature film script, Sammy & Dave.
 In 2020 Noel adapted Henry James’s ‘The Turn of the Screw’ into a play called ‘Ghost Story‘.
 Read an extract of Ghost Story on Amazon.
-More info: ‘Andy Warhol’s 15 Minutes of Fame’ and ‘Dark Victory’s’ available on Australian Plays Org
+More info: ‘Andy Warhol’s 15 Minutes of Fame’ and ‘Dark Victory’ are available on Australian Plays Org